atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 |Security Administration|`AWSAuditAccountAdmins`<br>`AWSLogArchiveAdmins`<br>`AWSSecurityAuditPowerUsers`|
 |Cost Management|`acme-cost-mgmt` (to be added in the next step)|
 |Audit|`AWSSecurityAuditors`|

+---

+**Note: Your AWS platform access permissions will evolve**

+The initial mapping of functional roles to groups in AWS SSO and the underlying permissions associated with those groups shown in the following table is only a simple starting point for your AWS platform access permissions for foundation team members.
+As you progress on your journey, you will evolve these groups and underlying permissions to meet your needs.

+---

 ## 3. Access AWS SSO Using Your AWS Control Tower Administrator User